Employment and HR

 You should seek independent legal advice regarding minimum rates of pay due to your employees, including in respect of modern award or enterprise agreement coverage of your employees.

-You may wish to consult the Fair Work Ombudsman's Modern Award Fact Sheet and Award Finder Tool.
+You may wish to consult the Fair Work Ombudsman's Modern Award Fact Sheet and Find my award tool.

 The Fair Work Commissions PACT Pay Calculator can also be used to calculate pay rates, base pay rates, allowances and penalty rates (including overtime).
 The tool is accessible at https://calculate.fairwork.gov.au/findyouraward.